A smoker is a piece of cooking equipment that cooks food with the use of smoke.

 This is a smoke process over low heat, unlike direct grilling.
-During the smoking process the smoke penetrates the food, the flavour just really varies depending on the type of wood or pellets you use.
+During the smoking process, the warm smoke penetrates the food cooks it as well infuses it with flavor.
+The flavor just really varies depending on the type of wood or pellets you use.

 The offset smoker is one of the most popular designs.
 It usually has a cylindrical cooking chamber while charcoal and wood burn in the firebox attached.
 To create the smoke the firebox is lit, the airflow here is tightly controlled.
 The smoke and heat is pushed through the pipes into the cooking chamber

 If you want maximum control on your temperatures make sure you look for an offset smoker that is made of thick-cut steel and it well sealed this can help the unit retain the heat.

 The smokebox is a very basic and traditional way of smoking.
 However, this doesn’t mean it doesn’t produce incredible results.
-Its design followed the two box systems, a food box and a fire box.
-Due to its size, it is easier to control to a make a higher degree.
+Its design followed the two box systems, a food box, and a firebox.
+Due to its size, it is easier to control to make a higher degree.

 Upright Drum Smoker

 The UDS needs a basket towards the bottom to hold the charcoal, cooking racks or grill, and a lid with vents.
-You find all different sizes have been built from the 30 gallons to the 80 gallons however the most popular size is the 55-gallon drum.
+You find all different sizes have been built from 30 gallons to 80 gallons however the most popular size is the 55-gallon drum.

 The UDS is very similar to indirect smoking due to the distance (typically 24 inches or 61 cm). to the coals and the racks/ grill.
 The temperature of the smoker is controlled by the vents and the amount of air intake they allow.
 Because these smokers are easy to DIY at home and that they are efficient with fuel they are popular amongst the grilling community.

 A propane smoker allows for an easily temperature-controlled environment.
-In a propane smoker, the heat is generally below the iron or steel box that contains charcoal or wood.
+In a propane smoker, the heat is generally below the iron or steel box that contains charcoal or wood chips.
 The box contains holes, the box starves the wood or charcoal of oxygen and this produces smoke instead of burning.

 Vertical Water Smoker

-The electric smoker does not require any direct flames but they use a simply convection system.
-Similar to the smokebox, they have a firebox which produces smoke.
-The food is subjected to temperatures of 180-250 degrees
+The electric smoker does not require any direct flames but they use a simple convection system.
+Similar to the smokebox, they have a firebox that produces smoke.
+Electric smoker usually has a temperature range of 180-250 degrees

 At the far end of the trench, there is a covered spot with a chimney, this is where the food is placed on racks.
 Towards the lower end of the trench is a very smoky fire, the wind ensures this is sustained all day until the food is cooked and cured.

-The heat from the coils or flames is balanced out with sprays of water or steam to control the humidity, temperature and smoke in the unit.
+The heat from the coils or flames is balanced out with sprays of water or steam to control the humidity, temperature, and smoke in the unit.
 These elaborate systems reduce the margin for error and variation in the finished product.

-The pellet smoker is fuelled by wood pellets that are made of dried up sawdust.
+The pellet smoker is fuelled by wood pellets that are made of dried-up sawdust.
 The pellets are fed into a hopper with is controlled by a temperature regulator.
 A small motor pushes these pellets into an auger, this auger sits atop a heating box.

-Within the auger is a hot rod which lights them, a small fan then keeps them smouldering.
+Within the auger is a hot rod that lights them, a small fan then keeps them smoldering.
 The heat senses within the cooking box send the current temperature, which the desired temperature is set, the pellet hopper will either increase or decrease the rate of the pellet.